thomasjbradley/markbot/README.md

     # An array of different screen widths for taking screenshots
     sizes: [400, 650, 960]

-    # If there are multiple screenshots of the same path the label is a require to distinguish them
+    # If there are multiple screenshots of the same path the label is required to distinguish them (it’s used in the filenames)
     # It can also be used to add a little extra information to the check list
     label: 'Clicked'

-    # Some Javascript to execute before capturing the screenshots
+    # Execute some Javascript before capturing the screenshots
     # Happens immediately, before the first screenshot is taken and is not repeated for each size
     # Has access to all the same functions as the `functionality` tests with a few small exceptions:
     #   - `pass()` & `fail()` don’t exist
-    #   - `done()` must be called when the screenshots capturing should begin
+    #   - `done()` must be called when the screenshot capturing should begin
     before: |
       on('.btn', 'transitionend', () => {
         done();